che-shr-cat/TinyRecursiveModels-JAX/README.md

 [Paper](https://arxiv.org/abs/2510.04871)

+The code still requires polishing and testing, I'm not 100% sure it works exactly as the original code.
+Because of the lack of GPU resources, I paused training the models.

+I'm open to contributions if you want to help me improve it.

 ### Motivation

 Tiny Recursion Model (TRM) is a recursive reasoning model that achieves amazing scores of 45% on ARC-AGI-1 and 8% on ARC-AGI-2 with a tiny 7M parameters neural network.
 The idea that one must rely on massive foundational models trained for millions of dollars by some big corporation in order to achieve success on hard tasks is a trap.
 Currently, there is too much focus on exploiting LLMs rather than devising and expanding new lines of direction.
 With recursive reasoning, it turns out that “less is more”: you don’t always need to crank up model size in order for a model to reason and solve hard problems.
 A tiny model pretrained from scratch, recursing on itself and updating its answers over time, can achieve a lot without breaking the bank.